What is Regeneration?

 Which Organisms can Regenerate?

 Regeneration occurs in organisms like hydra, flatworms, tapeworms.
 They have highly adaptive regenerative capabilities.
-When an organism is wounded, its cells become activate and the damaged tissues and organs are remodelled back to the original state.
+When an organism is wounded, its cells are activated and the damaged tissues and organs are remodelled back to the original state.

 Regeneration is very prominent among metazoans.
 Starfish, crayfish, reptiles, and amphibians also exhibit signs of tissue regeneration.
 It is not the same as reproduction.
 In some animals such as the lizard, the shed limb regrows into the original organ.